What is Japanese fabric... what to sew with it?

 I wanted to take advantage of the arrival of my super order of Japanese fabrics and the pleasure it gave me to unpack these wonders to talk to you about these fabrics so dear to my heart!

 I think you already know that I am in love with Japanese fabrics and prints and that C'est du Joly was partly born from this double passion for sewing and Japan!
-After lifting 600kg of fabrics (yes, small but strong 😊 and helped too 😂), I wanted to explain to you everything that can be made with these fabrics.
+After lifting 600kg of fabrics (yes, small but strong 😊 and helped too 😂), I wanted to explain everything that can be made with these fabrics.
 We will also see how to adjust your yardage to create your projects because Japanese fabrics share the same width as American and African fabrics...
 They are 110cm wide!

 So, ready to discover the fascinating world of Japanese fabrics?
 Let’s go!